View Categories

 • Hence FR can not be amended to implement the Directive Principles.

-• The 25th Amendment Act inserted a new Article 31C which contained the following two
+• The 25th Amendment Act added a new Article 31C, which included the following two provisions.

 • No law containing a declaration for giving effect to such a policy shall be questioned in any court on the ground that it does not give effect to such a policy.